 The UNESCO Fund for the Elimination of Doping in Sport (Voluntary Fund) was established by governments to assist states parties undertake their responsibilities under the International Convention against Doping in Sport (Convention).

 Applications can be submitted for projects focusing on anti-doping education, mentoring and capacity building, as well as for policy advice with regards to complying with the Convention.
-Applications for national projects can request up to US$20,000 of funding, while regional projects can request up to US$50,000.
+Applications for national projects can request up to US$35,000 of funding, while sub-regional, inter-regional or regional projects can request up to US$95,000.

 Any country that has ratified the Convention can submit an application to the Voluntary Fund.